stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 If all goes well we should see the same triangle.

-A good test is to change the vertex positions and/or colours to make sure we are actually using the new functionality and shader.
+A good test is to change the vertex positions and/or colours to make sure the new functionality and shader are actually being used.

 ---

 ## Summary

-In this chapter we:
+In this chapter we implemented:

-- Created new domain objects and supporting framework code to define vertex data.
+- New domain objects and supporting framework code to define vertex data.

-- Implemented the VBO class to transfer the data from the application to the hardware.
+- The vertex buffer class to transfer the data from the application to the hardware.

-- Integrated the vertex input pipeline stage builder.
+- The vertex input pipeline stage builder.